Dreaming Big · Opening Sequence Script · v3 (revised per review)

 "Good."

 "One word.
 Just one word.
-And my life turned over."
+And a country opened."

 C-DOT, Delhi · then a Maharashtra village · 1986 · golden hour